RemoTheDev/my-flipper-archive/README.md

 ### BadUSB PlugAndPlay (PaP) Legend

 - 🟢 Complete PaP - You must do nothing
-- 🟡 Partial PaP - Requires manual editting of a webhook to one of your own
+- 🟡 Partial PaP - Requires manual editing of a webhook to one of your own
 - 🔴 No PaP - Manual effort required